liamproche/foster-journey-front-end/README.md

 #-Timestamp for account created

 FOSTER PARENT
--first name = varChar
+#-first name = varChar
--last name = varChar
+#-last name = varChar
--notes? = ArrayField?
+-notes? = ArrayField? <--Not sure about adding this
--Photo url
+#-Photo url
+#-time_stamp for creation
-NOTE- How to tie this to placement model?
+#-linked to placement

 FOSTER SIBLING
--first name = varChar
+#-first name = varChar
--last name = varChar
+#-last name = varChar
--Photo url?
+-Photo url? <--Not sure about adding this
+#-time_stamp for creation
-NOTE- How to tie this to placement model?
+#-linked to placement

 VERSION 2 GOALS:

+Work on today
+-User model should collect first name, last name -Separate models for foster parents, foster siblings tied to placement model (one to many) -Complete user routes

 PRESSING TODO
 #-Add app description
 -Error handling
 -Portfolio-quality styling (NOTE: Complete UX Engineering Module before starting) -User placement filter currently happens in the front-end.
 This should be changed to the backend so the API only fetches placements for specific user
--Complete user routes
 -Delete console.logs
--User model should collect first name, last name -Update access and refresh tokens to include username (maybe first name instead?) and include in UI/UX -Fix date format for placement start date and end date -Get rid of email requirement for both registration & Login (This might turn into a security nightmare, but what if foster youth doesn't have email?)
+-Update access and refresh tokens to include username (maybe first name instead?) and include in UI/UX -Fix date format for placement start date and end date -Get rid of email requirement for both registration & Login (This might turn into a security nightmare, but what if foster youth doesn't have email?)

 ADDITIONAL TODO

--Separate models for foster parents, foster siblings tied to placement model (one to many) -Image upload for foster parents (foster siblings?.....
+-Image upload for foster parents (foster siblings?.....
 This is delicate from a safety perspective) -On home page without being logged in option to view journey of random user to help increase awareness of stories of foster youth
 -Statistics on home page pulled from app data